1968 United States presidential election: American Independent Party nomination

 The American Independent Party, which was established in 1967 by Bill and Eileen Shearer, nominated former Alabama Governor George Wallace – whose pro-racial segregation policies had been rejected by the mainstream of the Democratic Party – as the party's candidate for president.
-The impact of the Wallace campaign was substantial, winning the electoral votes of several states in the Deep South.
+Much like the campaign of Strom Thurmond in the presidential election of 1948, the impact of the Wallace campaign was substantial, winning the electoral votes of several states in the Deep South.
 He appeared on the ballot in all fifty states, but not the District of Columbia.
 Although he did not come close to winning any states outside the South, Wallace was the 1968 presidential candidate who most disproportionately drew his support from among young men.
 Wallace also proved to be popular among blue-collar workers in the North and Midwest, and he took many votes which might have gone to Humphrey.

 Wallace was not expected to win the election; his strategy was to prevent either major party candidate from winning a preliminary majority in the Electoral College.
 Although Wallace put considerable effort into mounting a serious general election campaign, his presidential bid was also a continuation of Southern efforts to elect unpledged electors that had taken place in every election from 1956 – he had his electors promise to vote not necessarily for him but rather for whomever he directed them to support – his objective was not to move the election into the U.S. House of Representatives where he would have had little influence, but rather to give himself the bargaining power to determine the winner.
 Wallace's running mate was retired four star General Curtis LeMay.

 Prior to deciding on LeMay, Wallace gave serious consideration to former U.S. senator, governor, and Baseball Commissioner A. B. Happy Chandler of Kentucky as his running mate.
 Chandler and Wallace met a number of times; however, Chandler said that he and Wallace were unable to come to an agreement regarding their positions on racial matters.
 Chandler had supported the segregationist Dixiecrats in the 1948 presidential elections.
 However, after being re-elected Governor of Kentucky in 1955, he used National Guard troops to enforce school integration.
 Other considerations included ABC newscaster Paul Harvey of Oklahoma, former Secretary of Agriculture Ezra Taft Benson of Utah, former Governor of Arkansas Orval Faubus, and even Kentucky Fried Chicken founder Colonel Sanders.

 Wallace's position of withdrawing from Vietnam, if the war was "not winnable within 90 days", was overshadowed by LeMay, implying he would use nuclear weapons to win the war.